tusharmath/react-announce-fetch/README.md

 # react-announce-fetch[![Build Status](https://travis-ci.org/tusharmath/react-announce-fetch.svg?branch=master)](https://travis-ci.org/tusharmath/react-announce-fetch) [![npm](https://img.shields.io/npm/v/react-announce-fetch.svg)]()
 a [react-announce](https://github.com/tusharmath/react-announce) declarative to create REST based data stores

+Enables developers to create a shared data resource that can be used by multiple components.

 ### Installation
 ```
 npm install react-announce-fetch --save
 ```

-### Usage
-This module exposes an API `create()` to create data stores that can be shared across multiple components.
-It also makes sure that the stores are hydrated *whenever* the search params change and *only when* the linked components in mounted state.

 ### Create a data store
 This can be done using the factory method — `create()`.
 It takes in only one param, which represents the request stream.
 The stream must emit notifications containing all the props required by the [fetch](https://github.com/github/fetch) api —

-**Sample Schema**
+**Sample Schema for Request Stream**
 ```javascript
 {
   url: `/api/users`,